MrItzreal/mongodb-crash-2024/NOTES.md

 -If a collection doesn't exist, MongoDB will automatically create it for you when you execute the insertOne() command.
 -When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
 You will need to explicitly create the database or perform an operation like an "insert".
 -MongoDB adds an ID automatically to data submitted.
+-.find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
+"Query" is similar to WHERE in SQL and "Projection" to SELECT in SQL.
+If you omit query/projection, it defaults to an empty object {}.
+-What IF you are working with a large collection and you happen to have duplicate names?
+Simple, each document within a collection has its own unique ID.
+You can "update" using the ID of the document: db.students.updateOne({_id: ObjectId('66e2faa5ff86f6acc77c9ea3')},{$set:{fullTime:false}}).